medic/cht-docs/content/en/design/guides/creating-user-persona.md

 ## Purpose Of the Tutorial

-The tutorial will take you through creation of personas from user research results as a way of synthesizing information.
+This guide will take you through creation of personas from user research results as a way of synthesizing information.

 ## Background